WELCOME TO OPEN MINDS ANN ARBOR, LLC

 School Consultations/Individualized Education Plan (IEP) Support

 Parents/caregivers are an integral part of the work I do with children.
-When a child comes to see me for individual therapy, each session includes time for Parent & Caregiver Consultation & Guidance.
+When a child comes to see me for play therapy, each session includes time for Parent & Caregiver Consultation & Guidance.

 If you’re interested in services for your child, please contact me by clicking this link or the contact tab above.